SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * Trade-offs between belt drives and screw drives
 * The structure of linear actuators
 * The mechanical difference between serial and parallel robotic systems
-* Why rigidity and repeatability matter more than just “cool movement”
+* Why rigidity and repeatability matter more than just "cool movement"
 * How can I make my robotic arm modular
 * A little about the LC40 family